PALMERTON ZINC PILE

 Community Soils (OU-3):

-On October 9, 2001, the EPA issued a final Record of Decision, or final clean up plan, for the contaminated residential soils.
+On October 9, 2001, the EPA issued a final Record of Decision, or clean up plan, for the contaminated residential soils.

 EPA worked with Viacom to develop plans to request property access and begin soil sampling to determine if clean-up is necessary.
 The first phase of the sampling began in the Fall 2002, when approximately 800 properties were sampled.
 Of these properties sampled, approximately 13 percent were found to have levels of lead above EPA's clean-up standards.